 Regardless of whether you’re keen to start a new chapter or simply want to avoid a drawn-out divorce dispute, we can help.

-Can I divorce immediately?
+Can I divorce immediately in the UK?

 Before we explore the fastest ways to get divorced in the UK, it’s well worth explaining the difference between an annulment and a standard divorce.
 While an annulment (also referred to as nullity) is one way of ending a marriage within a year of being married, it can only be used in certain circumstances.